 - Improved physical health

 “Bob is kind, creative and passionate about all things nature.”Kim Robinson

 “When I met Bob I felt inspired, enthused and in very safe hands.”Rachel Pratt

 “Bob is dedicated to sharing her love of the outdoors.”Heather Dame-Glon

 Supported by Clade who donate wood, plants, trees and other resources to create our wellbeing gardens

 With thanks to Hozelock for donating a range of gardening equipment

-Garden to Wellbeing C.I.C is a registered Community Interest Company.
-Any surplus is reinvested back into the business to benefit people who are isolated, disadvantaged or vulnerable.
+Garden to Wellbeing C.I.C is a social enterprise and non-profit Community Interest Company.
+Any surplus is reinvested back into the business to support people who are isolated, disadvantaged or vulnerable through gardening.